JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

   * *column*: the name of the column to be used for the subset selection.
   * *values*: list of values in *column* identifying the rows to be retained.

 * ``cumulative_sum``: computes the cumulative sum of a specific column.
-The optional keyarg to provide is *column*, the name of the column to be used for the cumulative sum.
+The optional keyargs to provide are *column*, the name of the column to be used for the cumulative sum, and *norm*, a boolean indicating whether to normalize the result with respect to the total sum.
 If no *column* argument is provided, the cumulative sum is computed on the 'Value' column by default.
+The argument *norm* is True by default.

 More than one modifiers can be applied in series to a single tally.
 If your benchmark requires a new modifier, please refer to :ref:`add_tally_mod`.